 Art in Little Haiti

 Like Haiti the nation, Little Haiti the neighborhood is saturated in art.
-The painter and sculptor Edouard Duval-Carrié, whose private studio at 225 NE 59th St. is next to the Little Haiti Cultural Complex, has exhibited in museums and galleries around the world, including The Detroit Institute of Arts, Musée national des Arts d'Afrique et d'Océanie in Paris, and a major retrospective at Perez Art Museum Miami in 2014.
+The painter and sculptor Edouard Duval-Carrié, whose private studio at 225 NE 59th St. is next to the Little Haiti Cultural Center, has exhibited in museums and galleries around the world, including The Detroit Institute of Arts, Musée national des Arts d'Afrique et d'Océanie in Paris, and a major retrospective at Perez Art Museum Miami in 2014.
 Duval-Carrié’s multi-media works incorporate sequined banners, canvases with ornate frames and dramatic altars, mixing reality with mythology, vodou gods with national heroes of Haiti.
 He frequently opens his studio for artist talks and visits, particularly during Art Basel Miami Beach in early December.